ESIRE0424/LearnESIREs/README.md

 -    Introduction for definitions for existing subclasses
 -    Introduction for existing inference methods
 -    The proof for the inference algorithms
+-    Complete regular expressions inferred by all methods

 To **download** the repository go to https://github.com/ESIRE0424/Learning-restricted-regular-expressions-with-interleaving-from-XML-data